ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 - User can dismiss them manually
 - They display one at a time, so if multiple messages are necessary, each one should appear after the previous message.

-# Digging into the components:
+# Digging into the component:

 ## Title only (+ optional icon)